Prosperity Without Pollution

 Fracking Ourselves to Death in Pennsylvania (The Nation)

-The Most Important Issue Congress Must Consider in 2014-Assess impact of water pollution from fracking and close the Halliburton Loophole) (Grist)
+The Most Important Issue Congress Must Consider in 2014-Assess impact of water pollution from fracking and close the Halliburton Loophole) (Environmental Integrity)

 The Growing Evidence of the Threat of Fracking to the Nation’s Groundwater (Peter Gleick, National Geographic)